sophiaellis1313/tidelatest/_posts/2023-02-08-rebuilding-reefs.md

     caption: false
     credit: 'ILLUSTRATION: Molly Wilson'
 ---
 **Antigua’s white sandy beaches, azure waters, abundant coral reefs, seagrass and mangroves make it an impeccable destination for both novice and experienced sailors, a tropical destination long sought after.
 But this is all under threat.
-Once thriving, the island’s ocean habitats are degrading “at an alarming rate,” according to the Elkhorn Marine Conservancy (EMC), a non-profit dedicated to enhancing Antigua's marine ecosystems.**
+Once thriving, the island’s ocean habitats are degrading “at an alarming rate,” according to the Elkhorn Marine Conservancy (EMC), a non-profit dedicated to enhancing Antigua’s marine ecosystems.**

 The emblematic Elkhorn coral which EMC is named after is now critically endangered.
 As the coral suffers, so too do the people who rely on a healthy ocean for food and livelihoods, as well as protection from coastal erosion, hurricanes and storms.